2024 Landscape Analysis Report With Findings on Latine and Immigrant Mental Health and Well-Being in North Carolina

 The analysis offers crucial insights into some of North Carolina’s most underserved and underrepresented populations.

-A landscape analysis was conducted to explore the strengths and challenges of various immigrant groups in the state and potential opportunities to address policy issues impacting immigrant access to adequate services and supports for their mental well-being.
-This work was conducted through a partnership between El Futuro and the North Carolina Institute of Medicine (NCIOM) and was guided by an Advisory Council of individuals with knowledge and experience related to immigrant resources, mental health needs, and policies that influence mental health and access to care for immigrants.
-This work was supported by grants from the Blue Cross and Blue Shield of North Carolina Foundation and the Kate B. Reynolds Charitable Trust.
+This analysis was carried out through a partnership between El Futuro and the North Carolina Institute of Medicine (NCIOM) and was guided by an Advisory Council of individuals with expertise in immigrant services, mental health, and policies influencing access to care.
+The work was supported by grants from the Blue Cross Blue Shield of North Carolina Foundation and the Kate B. Reynolds Charitable Trust.

 Project Highlights:

 El Futuro and the North Carolina Institute of Medicine (NCIOM) conducted informant interviews with key figures from various health and community organizations.
-The work of the ISN included engaging an Advisory Council – composed of individuals with detailed knowledge around immigrant services and mental health needs – whose insights have expanded the understanding of the needs of diverse immigrant communities across the state and increased awareness of the available resources to support them throughout North Carolina.
+The work of the ISN included engaging an Advisory Council – composed of individuals with detailed knowledge around immigrant services and mental health needs.

 Immigrants make up 14% of North Carolina entrepreneurs, generating $1.6 billion in business income, paying $9.8 billion in total taxes, and constituting 11% of the workforce.
 Additionally, 17% of STEM workers in NC are immigrants.